The ability to quickly pull together lists of the most engaged leads on your website is an important part of driving sales.

-Before getting to the implementation, it's helpful to outline why we score leads and what it means to us, so you can best apply the logic to your teams needs.
+Before getting to the implementation, it's helpful to outline why we score leads and what scores mean to us, so you can best apply the logic to your teams needs.

-In essence, scores signify a leads fit in comparison to our target profile.
-They also provide a measure of their awareness on who we are, what we can do for them and why a conversation makes sense, plus of course how they found us.
+In essence, scores signify a leads fit in comparison to our target company profile.
+They also provide a measure of how far in the buying process they are.

 This in turn allows us to drive more revenue by prioritizing who we reach out to or enroll in retargeting campaigns.

 If leads are effectively grouped by company attributes and behavior.
-It's also possible to see efficiency gains in the sales outreach process as reps can easily understand which cadence a lead should be added to.
-While retargeting campaigns can be made more relevant.
+Sales receives a big efficiency boost as reps can quickly see which cadence a lead should be added to.
+Plus retargeting campaigns can be made more relevant and drive better results.

 1️⃣ Company attributes

-Does the lead match our defined criteria for being a potential customer?
+Does the lead match your defined criteria for being a potential customer?

-We are looking for leads taking a series of actions that signify they are moving through awareness stages.
-We then assign an event (point) to each action along the journey, such as pageviews.
+We look for leads taking actions signifying they are serious about the solution and not just a one off browser.
+We then assign an event (point) to each action along the journey.

-When enough events (points) are hit, actions can be triggered signaling that a lead has reached the point at which it makes sense to contact them or enroll the company/contact in a relevant retargeting audience.
+When enough events (points) are hit, actions can be triggered signaling that a lead has reached a point at which it makes sense to contact them or be added to a retargeting audience.

 👉 Pageviews = 3, 5, 8, 12 and so on